openstack/contributor-guide/doc/source/code-and-documentation/patch-best-practices.rst

 story with tasks for a work item like this that can be tracked later.

 It is similar for code improvements.
-As the community is large and world-wide we have coding guidelines, but the style of each individuals can still be very different.
+As the community is large and world-wide we have coding guidelines, but the style of each individual can still be very different.
 We don't enforce a particular coding style, therefore changes related to fix that are less welcomed and are sources of very opinionated arguments that should be avoided.